RUBi-ZA/MODE-TASK/docs/source/nma_use.rst

 -------------------------------

 Calculates the combined overlap and correlation for specified set of modes to a known conformational change.
-This script also calculates the overlap and correlation per chain in each assymetric unit for the specified modes.
+This script also calculates the overlap and correlation per chain in each asymmetric unit for the specified modes.
 This allows the user to determine which parts of the complex, in each mode, contribute the most to the overall conformational change.

 **Command:** ::